Note: The following article is for US readers. For UK readers, see this article about avoiding capital gains tax.

 For married couples filing jointly, a $500,000 maximum exclusion is available if both spouses meet the first and third requirements and at least one spouse meets the second requirement.

 Jason can exclude the gain because he meets all three requirements.
-The fact that his 24 months using the home as his main home were not consecutive does not prevent him from excluding the gain.
+The fact that Jason does not have 24 consecutive months of using the home as his main home does not prevent him from excluding the gain.

 Of course, things don’t always go exactly as planned.
 When you sell something for less than you paid for it, you incur what is known as a capital loss.
 Like capital gains, capital losses are characterized as either short-term or long-term, based on whether the holding period of the asset was greater than or less than one year.